 But, it wasn’t long before a bigger, more reliable form of water transportation was developed.
-In front of the present day “Ice House,” the world’s second steamboat, named Vermont, was built in 1808 by John and James Winans.
-In 1809, unfortunately, the boat became stuck in the mud when they were attempting to launch because the engine was so heavy.
-They had to call a lumber sleigh to come to the harbor and hoist the steamship onto logs so it could be rolled all the way into the lake.
+In front of the present day “Ice House,” the world’s second steamboat, named Vermont was built in 1808 by John and James Winans.
+But in 1809, in good old Vermont fashion, the boat got stuck in the mud when they were attempting to launch it because the engine was so heavy.
+They had to get a lumber sleigh to come to the harbor and help get the steamship hoisted up onto logs so it could be rolled all the way into the lake.

-The historic ice house building was built in 1809 as John Winan’s home, but the property served multiple uses until its present day function as a restaurant.
-The original structure burned down in 1868.
-A new house was built on its original red rock foundation and would become the location of the Consumers Ice Company.
-They used this building to store ice that they harvested from the lake in the winter months, which they then sold to citizens to use for refrigeration.
-So that the ice could last through the summer, the walls of the building are extra thick with 19th century insulation.
-By the 1890s, the company was cutting about 60,000 tons of ice from a half mile in front of the Burlington breakwater, using an army of 60 men and 20 teams of horses.
-A tunnel was dug from the water to their warehouse, so that the ice could be more easily transported from the lake with a conveyor system.
+The historic ice house building was built in 1809 as John Winan’s home.
+But, the property served multiple uses until its present day function as a restaurant.
+The original structure burnt down in 1868.
+But, a new house was built on its original red rock foundation, and would become the location of the Consumers Ice Company.
+They used this building to store ice that they harvested from the lake in the winter months, and sold to citizens to use for refrigeration.
+The walls of the building are extra thick with 19th century insulation so that the ice could last through the summer.
+By the 1890s, the company was cutting about 60,000 tons of ice from a half mile in front of the Burlington breakwater with an army of 60 men and 20 teams of horses.
+A tunnel was dug from the water to their warehouse, where the ice could be more easily transported from the lake with some kind of conveyor system.

 The early shipping years of the Burlington waterfront were not always easy.
 In 1807, President Thomas Jefferson started an embargo on trade with Britain and Canada because of the mounting tension with the British leading up to the War of 1812.
-This embargo was an enormous blow to the Burlington merchants, as Canada was Burlington's biggest trade partner.
-As many merchants were not willing to give up their profits, they began to smuggle goods into the harbor.
+This was an enormous blow to the Burlington merchants as Canada was the biggest trade partner.
+But, many merchants were not willing to give up their profits, so they decided to smuggle goods into the harbor.
 U.S. customs agents were stationed on the lake and kept a close watch on the activity.
-One day in August of 1808, a U.S. customs ship named Fly got into a skirmish with a smuggler ship known as the Black Snake on the Winooski River.
+One day in August of 1808, a U.S. customs ship called Fly got into a skirmish with a smuggler ship known as the Black Snake on the Winooski River.
 Three U.S. officials were shot and killed.
-Some of the crew of the Black Snake were sent to prison, and one of them was executed by a public hanging in Burlington in front of a crowd of 10,000 people.
+Some of the crew of the Black Snake were sent to prison, while one of them was executed by a public hanging in Burlington in front of a crowd of 10,000 people.

-Once the war broke out, goods continued to be smuggled in and out of Burlington harbor; unfortunately for the U.S. effort, some of these goods kept the British war effort supplied.
-Eventually, the United States stationed 4,000 soldiers at Battery Park.
+Once the war broke out, goods continued to be smuggled in and out of Burlington harbor and unfortunately for the U.S. effort, some of these goods kept the British effort supplied.
+The United States stationed 4,000 soldiers at Battery Park.
 At the time, this was more than twice the population of the town of Burlington.
-Cannons were placed on the bluff to protect the town and its fleet of ships.
-Burlington harbor was only attacked once when the British fired cannons at Battery Park.
+Canons were placed on the bluff to protect the town and especially its fleet of ships.
+Burlington harbor was only attacked once when the British fired canons at Battery Park.